 • Another spectacular voting change: a whole new factor is introduced, namely that of 'the rest of the world'.
 In both the semi-finals and the final, the online votes of everyone who does not live in one of the participating countries are bundled into one additional public vote.

-• There are 37 participating countries, the smallest number since 2014.
+• There were 37 participating countries, the smallest number since 2014.